エピソード

 This is your Silicon Siege: China's Tech Offensive podcast.

 Hey there, I'm Ting, and let's dive right into the thick of it.
-The past two weeks have been a whirlwind in the world of cyber operations, especially when it comes to China's tech offensive against the US.
+Over the past two weeks, China's cyber operations have been on a roll, targeting US technology sectors with a vengeance.
+Let's break it down.

 For more http://www.quietplease.ai